ClearingHouse/ClearingHouse/README.md

 A feed is identified by the address which publishes it.

 Broadcasts with a value of -2 cancel all open bets on the feed.
 Broadcasts with a value of -3 cancel all pending bet matches on the feed.
-(This is equivalent to waiting for two weeks after the deadlines.)
+(This is equivalent to waiting for two weeks after the deadline.)
 Broadcasts with any other negative value are ignored for the purpose of bet settlement, but they still update the last broadcast time.